symbol/symbol-docs/source/concepts/transaction.rst

     **Fee**

     How many XEM costs announcing the transaction.
-The higher the fee, the higher the priority of the transaction.
-Transactions with high priority get included in a block before transactions with lower priority.

     **Signature**